How to Prevent Car Accidents With Deer

 Autumn is fully underway in the US.
 And this couldn’t be a better time to deer-proof your car.
-After all, this is the time of year when deer are most likely to come to the cities and back roads.
+After all, this is the time of year when car accidents with deer are most likely to come to the cities and back roads.

 Deer are nocturnal creatures.
 As such, they’re most likely to come out on the roads in the dawn, dusk, and evenings.
-In others words, you’re most likely to encounter one of these animals when natural lighting isn’t at its best.
+In other words, you’re most likely to have a car accident with deer when natural lighting isn’t at its best.
 So it’s up to your car’s lights to help you out here.

 The other important note here is your tires.
 They’ll need enough tread to reliably stop your car.
 Also, you won’t always spot deer on nicely paved roads.
 Life simply isn’t that convenient.
 So make sure your tires can grip to any terrain you’ll drive across in the fall.
 Therefore, if your tires are looking worn, don’t delay buying a new set of wheels.

 Honk Your Horn

-What to Do if You Hit a Deer?
 Sadly, nothing in this world is foolproof.
 So there’s always the off chance you could hit a deer.
 If that happens, here’s what to do:

 And there you have it!
 Follow the steps above, and you’ll have all you need to prevent a deer-related accident.
 If you need any help with the above, search your car in our parts section; we’ll help you find everything your car needs to avoid these wildlife-collisions at the lowest price possible.